Great Horton railway station

-The passenger station served the neighbourhoods of Great Horton and Lidget Green until service to and from Bradford town centre by more convenient and accessible electric trolley buses along the parallel roads of Legrams Lane and Great Horton Road lured passenger traffic away from the station.
+The passenger station served the neighbourhoods of Great Horton and Lidget Green until service to and from Bradford town centre by more convenient and accessible electric trams, later trolley buses, along the parallel roads of Legrams Lane and Great Horton Road lured passenger traffic away from the station.
+A July 1947 timetable for passenger service from Bradford Exchange Station to Halifax via the Queensbury Line shows no less than 18 scheduled passenger trains passed through the station in the course of a weekday.

-Besides passenger and parcels service from the station platforms, adjacent sidings and trackwork also served a general purpose goods shed, a coal tipple (or coal drops), a casting foundry, a number of nearby weaving mills for textile manufacturing, and others.
-Three significant textile mills were located a short walk from the station, including Westcroft Mill, Beckside Worsted Mills, and Cannon Mills, currently re-purposed as a shopping village.
+Besides passenger and parcels service from the station platforms, adjacent sidings and trackwork also served a general purpose goods shed, a coal tipple (or coal drops), the Horton Iron Works casting foundry, a number of nearby weaving mills for textile manufacturing, and others.
+Three significant textile mills were located a short distance from the station, including Kellett, Woodman & Co.
+Westcroft Mill, Worsted Mills, and Cannon Mills, currently re-purposed as a shopping village.

 Freight operations during the 1950s included general goods and cargo as well as coal used as fuel by nearby households and industries.
 During the colder heating season a daily train delivered about a dozen wagons loaded with coal to the coal drops.
 The approach from Bradford was a rather steep incline and the steam engine would often struggle to find traction on the slippery rails, damp from the then-frequent morning fog.
 The engine would pull up beyond the Beckside Road bridge, then coast the wagons back down the slight incline to the coal drops on the south side of the station complex.

 Various specialized types of sand of varying colours, textures and consistency were delivered to the casting foundry on the north side of the station complex, which had bunkers or drops to receive and store the sand needed for mould-making for casting large iron and steel parts.